ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

   * Multisignature "Change" transactions: Which allow modifying Wallets to make them into Multi-signature Wallets, or modifying Multi-signature Wallets to turn them back into normal wallets and also transactions to set the required minimum number of signatures in order to spend funds from a Multi-signature Wallet.
   * Multisignature "Spend" transactions: Which allow funds to be withdrawn from a Multi-signature Wallet.
 No special transaction is required to _deposit_ funds into a Multi-signature wallet.
 * Staking transactions: The naming is a little misleading, because recent versions of Ixian no longer use PoS (Proof-of-Stake) mechanisms for distributing new coins.
 These transactions identify the nodes which participate in the Ixian Consensus and Signing algorithm and award them a certain amount of coins, thus increasing the total supply and rewarding participating DLT Nodes.
   * PoW transactions: These transactions provide a solution to the PoW problem and award the signer a certain number of IxiCash.
-It is expected that the PoW mechanism will be deactivated after 10 years from the network start, once sufficient initial capital has been generated.
+It is expected that the PoW mechanism will be deactivated after 5-10 years from the network start, once sufficient initial capital has been generated.
-  * Genesis transactions: These transactions do not normally appear on the block chain.
+  * Genesis transactions: These transactions do not normally appear on the blockchain.
 They were used to create the initial Ixian foundation wallets and a number of pre-mined IxiCash to be used for Ixian project development and team rewards.

 ### Addresses in Transactions